 Much of Germany’s current employment rules, with liberal vacations and strict rules that protect many workers, flow from his time.
 He was faced, after the First World War, with trying to walk a political tightrope between the rising Communist party influence and the right-wing party that eventually resulted in Hitler’s rise.
 Needless to say, with such passionate political opposites, his time as Germany’s president was controversial.

 Romance has always played a part in the history of Heidelberg.
-This year the city is celebrating the 400th anniversary of the marriage of Frederick V to Elizabeth Stuart.
-Legend holds that the two were madly in love with each other and that Frederick created the Heidelberg castle gardens and built an entire new wing on the castle for his bride.
+Legend holds that Frederick V and Elizabeth Stuart were madly in love with each other and that Frederick created the Heidelberg castle gardens and built an entire new wing on the castle for his bride.

 Their story has a relatively tragic end when Frederick accepted, against the advice of his advisers, the title of the King of Bohemia.
 His kingship only lasted a winter before he was chased out of his palace by forces of the Catholic Holy Roman Empire.
 This event marked the start of Europe’s 30 Years War.
 Frederick’s fortunes went from bad to worse.
 His supporters in Prague were beheaded, his allies abandoned him, and he went into exile dying of pestilence.